Happy-Coding-Clans/vue-easytable/examples/src/docs/en/ve-table/row-radio/selected-disable.md

 :::anchor Disable Selection

-:::demo `disableSelectedRowKeys`sets the rowkey array to be disabled(it is forbidden to select or cancel the select)
+:::demo `disableSelectedRowKeys`sets the rowKey array to be disabled(it is forbidden to select or cancel the select)

 ```html
 <template>